-With the Galaxy Fold now confirmed to arrive in the UK on 18 September with an upgraded CPU, Huawei has decided it will also upgrade the CPU in the Mate which - according to CEO Richard Yu at IFA - will mean two versions of the phone will be sold.
+With the Galaxy Fold now available in the UK (it launched on 18 September) with an upgraded CPU, Huawei has decided it will also upgrade the CPU in the Mate which - according to CEO Richard Yu at IFA - will mean two versions of the phone will be sold.

 In a briefing with journalists, he said that a Mate X in the spec originally shown (using the Kirin 980 and separate 5G modem) would be sold but there would also be a second version that will have the brand-new Kirin 990 processor, a chip which Huawei officially launched at IFA 2019.

 There are also rumours of an upgraded RYYB camera sensor, according to Neowin.
 Trusted Reviews has also unearthed images at TENAA that reveal a new ToF camera and mention two models: 6GB RAM/128GB storage and 8GB RAM/256GB storage.